ng-merl/gSOAP/README.txt

 Please see soapcpp2/README.txt for more info on the gSOAP package.
-This file explains the installation setup with automake and autoconf.

 INSTALLATION NOTES